top of page

 Weekly WHS Article 1st November 2022

-Although some scholars attribute the first use of the term “quiet quitting” to the 1999 movie Office Space the term itself has only very recently come into widespread use in popular culture.
+Although some scholars attribute the first use of the term “quiet quitting” to the 1999 movie Office Space the term itself has only very recently come into widespread use in Popular culture.

-“Quiet quitting” means
+“Quiet quitting”

-“Quiet quitting” is described as either doing the bare minimum in your job, or just not striving to overachieve.
-It’s quitting the idea of “going above and beyond.”
-It is not about actually physically quitting your job or trying to get fired, it is when a worker has deliberately reduced their engagement in their job to what is minimally expected of them and no more.
-We are not talking about the happy worker who every day clocks in at exactly 9am and clocks out at exactly 5pm and whose personal work ethic is to do just what their job description states and no more.
-We are talking about the staff member who is no longer “gung-ho” about their job or the company and is now disengaged due to accumulated upset about the way they have been treated.
+We are not talking about the happy worker who clocks in every day at exactly 9am and clocks out at exactly 5pm and whose personal work ethic is to do just what their job description states and no more.
+We are instead talking about the staff member who is no longer “gung-ho” about their job or the company and is now disengaged due to accumulated upset about the way they feel they have been treated.

 Psychosocial hazards & risks